realmocaccino/jauntyslider/README.md

 If you're using Bower, jQuery is already included in the json file as a component of the project.

-## Configuration
+## Install
-Jauntyslide is a powerful slider with a simple configuration.
-All you need to do is attach the attibute <em>data-jauntyslider</em> on a html list and if you want, set some options within it to customize.

 In order to be able to use Jauntyslider, include the javascript file in the Head section of your page:

 ```javascript
 <script src="css/jauntyslider.min.css"></script>
 <script src="js/jauntyslider.min.js"></script>
 ```

+## Usage
+Jauntyslide is a powerful slider with a simple configuration.
+All you need to do is attach the attibute <em>data-jauntyslider</em> on a html list and if you want, set some options within it to customize.

 Now you can start to use it like the example below: